Skip to content

 Here are key tips for selecting the best eyewear:

-4. Custom vs. Pre-Made Lenses Pre-made lenses are often more affordable and suitable for general water use.
-Custom lenses give the highest visual clarity underwater if you have a complex prescription.
+4. Custom vs. Pre-Made Lenses: Pre-made lenses are often more affordable and suitable for general water use.
+Custom lenses provide the highest underwater visual clarity if you have a complex prescription.

 FAQ